DrylandEcology/SOILWAT2/README.md

 <a name="code_documentation"></a>
 #### Code documentation
   * Use [doxygen][] to write inline documentation

+  * Make sure that new documentation results in `doxygen` documentation without warnings, i.e., `make doc` is successful
+    (it basically checks that `doxygen doc/Doxyfile | grep warning` is empty).
-  * Make sure that new documentation creates `doxygen` documentation without warnings, i.e., `doxygen Doxyfile | grep warning` should be empty, and that newly created and amended documentation displays as intended by opening `doc/html/index.html` and navigating to the item in question
+    Make also sure that newly created and amended documentation displays as intended by opening `doc/html/index.html` and navigating to the item in question

+  * Keep `doc/html/` local, i.e., don't push to the repository

-  * Use regular c-style comments to document to code
+  * Use regular c-style comments to additionally document code

 <br>